 But whatever the cause, it's not "no cancer," it's "less cancer."
 And the reasons may have more to do with not smoking, and a genetic compromise that reduced cancer but increased the risk of rare disorders.

-Andrew Porterfield is a writer, editor and communications consultant for academic institutions, companies and non-profits in the life sciences.
-He is based in Camarillo, California.
-Follow @AMPorterfield on Twitter.
+Andrew Porterfield is a writer and editor, and has worked with numerous academic institutions, companies and non-profits in the life sciences.
+BIO.
+Follow him on Twitter @AMPorterfield